RenderKit/oidn/doc/training.md

 The tool saves the output images in a separate directory (`-O` or `--output_dir`) in the requested formats (`-F` or `--format` option).
-It also evaluates a set of image quality metrics (`-M` or `--metric` option), e.g. SSIM, MSE, for images that have reference images available.
+It also evaluates a set of image quality metrics (`-M` or `--metric` option), e.g. PSNR, SSIM, for images that have reference images available.
 All metrics are computed in tonemapped non-linear sRGB space.
 Thus, HDR images are first tonemapped (with Naughty Dog's Filmic Tonemapper from John Hable's *Uncharted 2: HDR Lighting* presentation) and converted to sRGB before evaluating the metrics.